lauramulasinserm/RELAB---viral-dynamics/02_monolix/README.md

 # Monolix modelling

-This directory contains the Monolix model files used to characterize within-host viral dynamics of the four respiratory viruses included in the RELAB study:
+This directory contains the Monolix model files used to characterize within-host viral dynamics of the four respiratory viruses included in the RELAB study.

-- SARS-CoV-2
-- Influenza A virus (IAV)
-- Influenza B virus (IBV)
-- Respiratory syncytial virus (RSV)

-Individual-level RELAB data are not publicly available and are therefore not included in this repository.

 ## Model structure